ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/deconstructing_sveltekit_search.md

 const index = nodes.indexOf(document.activeElement);
 ```

-[indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) is a JS array method that rturns the first index at which a given element can be found in the array, or -1 if it is not present.
+[indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) is a JS array method that returns the first index at which a given element can be found in the array, or -1 if it is not present.

 ##### update function